0

 Clash of the Titans: the Three Valleys vs the Espace Killy | Welove2ski

 Of course, there are plenty of other big ski areas out there.
 Some (such as St Anton and the Arlberg and Zermatt with Cervinia) have international followings just as loyal.
-But in my view nowhere else can quite match the quality of the lift systems in these two French areas.
+But in our view nowhere else can quite match the quality of the lift systems in these two French areas.

-I’m not talking here about the number of high-speed detachable chair-lifts or smart gondolas, although that’s obviously important.
+We’re not talking here about the number of high-speed detachable chair-lifts or smart gondolas, although that’s obviously important.
 What really matters is their layout – the way that both have lassoed great stretches of magnificent mountain terrain, made them safe and accessible, and presented them as a seamless skiing experience.

-They’re extraordinary achievements of planning and engineering – and I often wonder why the streets of Courchevel and Val d’Isere are not peppered with statues of the visionaries who created them.
+They’re extraordinary achievements of planning and engineering – and we often wonder why the streets of Courchevel and Val d’Isere are not peppered with statues of the visionaries who created them.
 A lot of people have got very rich on the back of them.

 But which is better?